chvlyl/ISIC2018/README.md

 ### Step 2: Download data and model weights

 #### 4. Download the ISIC2018 test images
 All the ISIC2018 test images are in jpg format.
 Save those images into a folder.
 You may need to replace the download link below with the new link.
 ```
-gdown https://challenge.kitware.com/api/v1/item/5b32667856357d41064dab54/download -O data/test.zip
+gdown challenge_test_data_download_link -O data/test.zip
 unzip data/test.zip -d data/
 ```